9 of the best mini and portable sewing machines 2023

 Curious about home sewing or dressmaking and want to have a dabble before you commit to forking out on a state of the art sewing machine?
 There are some surprisingly versatile and easy-to-use mini sewing machines on the market and we're here to share our favourites.

-These portable models are lightweight and easy to use for beginners – plus they won’t break your budget.
-Many of the models int his round up are from brands you’ll have heard of, but we’ve also included some popular machines from lesser known makes that come highly recommend by other makers.
-Mini sewing machines are great if you just want to speed up your stitching, have a go at some simple home sewing or making your own clothes, or perhaps you have a growing pile of repairs and alterations that you need to do but can’t face stitching by hand.
+These portable models are lightweight and easy to use for beginners – plus they won't break your budget.
+Many of the models in this round up are from brands you'll have heard of, but we've also included some popular machines from lesser known makes that come highly recommend by other makers.

 Best portable and mini sewing machines